Data analysis: Analysis

-Nonlinear analysis

-Nonlinear analysis is often necessary when the data is recorded from a nonlinear system.
-Nonlinear systems can exhibit complex dynamic effects including bifurcations, chaos, harmonics and subharmonics that cannot be analyzed using simple linear methods.
-Nonlinear data analysis is closely related to nonlinear system identification.

 Main data analysis

 In the main analysis phase, analyses aimed at answering the research question are performed as well as any other relevant analysis needed to write the first draft of the research report.

 Exploratory and confirmatory approaches

 In the main analysis phase, either an exploratory or confirmatory approach can be adopted.
 Usually the approach is decided before data is collected.
 In an exploratory analysis no clear hypothesis is stated before analysing the data, and the data is searched for models that describe the data well.
 In a confirmatory analysis, clear hypotheses about the data are tested.

 Exploratory data analysis should be interpreted carefully.
 When testing multiple models at once there is a high chance on finding at least one of them to be significant, but this can be due to a type 1 error.
 It is important to always adjust the significance level when testing multiple models with, for example, a Bonferroni correction.
 Also, one should not follow up an exploratory analysis with a confirmatory analysis in the same dataset.
 An exploratory analysis is used to find ideas for a theory, but not to test that theory as well.
 When a model is found exploratory in a dataset, then following up that analysis with a confirmatory analysis in the same dataset could simply mean that the results of the confirmatory analysis are due to the same type 1 error that resulted in the exploratory model in the first place.
 The confirmatory analysis therefore will not be more informative than the original exploratory analysis.